 Mozart Therapeutics is targeting the regulatory CD8 T cell network to counteract early events in the autoimmune inflammatory cascade.
 Mozart’s lead program, MTX-101, is a bispecific CD8 Treg Modulator that aims to restore the function of CD8 T cells in order to suppress and eliminate disease-causing immune cells.
 The initial therapeutic focus for MTX-101 is gastrointestinal autoimmune disorders, including celiac disease.
 Mozart Therapeutics is currently conducting a phase 1a/b clinical trial of MTX-101.
 Read more about Mozart.

-Nielsen Fernandez-Becker (Stanford University) and Protagonist Therapeutics, PTG-100
+Stanford University and Protagonist Therapeutics, PTG-100

 Phase 2: